huggingface/diffusers/examples/wuerstchen/dreambooth/README.md

 **Important**

-To make sure you can successfully run the latest versions of the example scripts, we highly recommend **installing from source** and keeping the install up to date.
+To make sure you can successfully run the latest versions of the example scripts, we highly recommend **installing from source** and keeping the installation up to date.
 To do this, execute the following steps in a new virtual environment:
 ```bash
 git clone https://github.com/huggingface/diffusers
 cd diffusers